frozen1c3/Music-Player-GO-WearOS/README.md

 Forked from: https://github.com/enricocid/Music-Player-GO

-# Fork details on Wear OS optimization
+# Disclaimer: This is a quick and dirty solution - works for me - might work for you

-!
-Disclaimer: This is a quick and dirty solution, but it works for me and given the little time i had, its more than nothing. !
+# The problem

-Current situation:
+As of now, there seems to be no reasonably good music player for playing mp3 offline from local storage on Wear OS.

-As of now, there seems to be no reasonably good music player for playing mp3 offline from local storage.
+Samsung music cons:

-Samsung music:
+- Only synchronizes up to 2 GB

-    Only synchronizes up to 2 GB
+- Can not play folders

-    Can not play folders
+- Requires playlists using Samsung Music

-WearMedia:
+WearMedia cons:

-    The only option on play store for now
+- The only option on play store for now

-    The main app on android asks for permission to share my data with tons of providers -> loosing trust
+- The main app on android asks for permission to share my data with tons of providers -> loosing trust

-    Sometimes fails to play in the middle of a track.
+- Sometimes fails to play in the middle of a track.
 Important when using long titles to continue listening

-My attempt:
+# My attempt to solve

 See what standard android app i can sideload and maybe modify a bit.
 I dont need a beautiful UI for wear os, as long as it works.